 The Company's indefinite lived assets consist of goodwill and trade names.
 Goodwill represents the excess of the fair value of consideration over the fair value of identifiable net assets acquired.
 Goodwill is allocated at the date of the business combination.
 Goodwill is not amortized, but is tested for impairment annually on December 31 of each year or more frequently if events or changes in circumstances indicate the asset may be impaired.
 We have one reporting unit.
 The first step in our annual goodwill assessment is to perform the optional qualitative assessment allowed by ASC Topic 350, "Intangibles - Goodwill and Other" ("ASC 350").
-In our qualitative assessment, we evaluate relevant events or circumstances to determine whether it is more likely than not (i.e., greater than 50%) that the fair value of a reporting unit is less than its carrying amount, ASC 350 requires us to compare the fair value of such reporting unit to its carrying value including goodwill.
+In our qualitative assessment, we evaluate relevant events or circumstances to determine whether it is more likely than not (i.e., greater than 50%) that the fair value of a reporting unit is less than its carrying amount.
+If we determine that it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
+If we to its carrying value including goodwill.
 The other indefinite lived assets were separately identified intangible assets apart from goodwill.
 These separately identified assets with indefinite lives are not amortized and instead are tested annually for impairment, or more frequently if events or circumstances indicate a likely impairment.